google/navc/README.md

 Caveats
 =======

 1. Since go version 1.6, the go clang library is having issues with pointers.
 To bypass this problem for now, navc has to be run disabling the pointer checks:
 ```
 	$ GODEBUG=cgocheck=0 navc
 ```
 1. Currently, to update the compile\_commands.json file in memory, the daemon has to be restarted.
+1. For large projects on Mac, the daemon fail due to too many open files.
+This is because every file watched counts as an open file.
+This could maybe be fixed with recursive watching.

 TODO